twilson63/permaweb-cookbook/README.md

 # Permaweb Cookbook

-The Permaweb Cookbook is meant to house small digestible code snippets for someone that has no experience with blockchain or Solana to be able to grab and go.
+The Permaweb Cookbook is meant to house small digestible code snippets for someone that has no experience with blockchain or Permaweb to be able to grab and go.

 ## Contributing